GenoML/old_genoml_site/docs/quick-start.md

 - `method`: Do you want to use `supervised` or `unsupervised` machine learning? *(unsupervised currently under development)*
 - `mode`:  would you like to `munge`, `train`, `tune`, or `test` your model?
 - `--prefix` : Where would you like your outputs to be saved?
 - `--pheno` : Where is your phenotype file?
-This file only has 2 columns, ID in one, and PHENO in the other (0 for controls and 1 for cases)
+This file only has 2 columns, ID in one, and PHENO in the other (0 for controls and 1 for cases if you are using a **discrete** outcome to indicate disease status for example ... if you are just using a **continuous** outcome, just make sure it is numeric although we generally z scale all continuous data to a mean of zero and a standard deviation of one).

 Be sure to have your files formatted the same as the examples, key points being: